Sunday, January 8, 2012

 A washcloth, probably old, for chafing gear.
 Fortunately, the edge is so smooth and it won't be tested.

 A rather short tail on this knot.
+A minimum tail length of 10-15 rope diameters is typically recomended.
 Under any real strain it will pull through.
-Rock climbers are taught to tie a back-up knot, typically a double over hand, with the tail.
-This forces the climber to leave a long tail when tying knots.
-There is a similar rational for always breaking matches when hiking in the woods; you have to wait until the match is cool.
+Rock climbers are taught to tie a back-up knot, typically a double over hand, tying the tail around the standing par; impossible to do if the tail is not long enough.
+There is a similar rational for always breaking matches when hiking in the woods; you have to wait until the match is cool before you break it or you will burn your fingers.

 __________________